 5. Show them how the inputs translate into the output.

-The strategies above can make it easier to help keep your clients actively engaged in identifying their goals and the must-have considerations for the benefits program you create.
+The strategies here can make it easier to help keep your clients actively engaged in identifying their goals and the must-have considerations for the benefits program you create.
 When you come back to them with benefit and carrier recommendations, they can trust you’ve curated the optimal mix that will help actualize their goals.

 2 Aflac.
-“2021-2022 Aflac WorkForces Report: Workplace Benefits Trends Executive Summary.”
-Published September 2020.
-Accessed 6.03.2022.
+“2023-2024 Aflac WorkForces Report: Workplace Benefits Trends Executive Summary.”
+Published November 2023.
+Accessed 06.25.2024.

 The content within is for informational purposes for agent and broker-facing audiences.
-This information is not approved to distribute to prospective insureds, to prospective accounts, or to use as a solicitation.
-Misrepresenting this, or any, information to solicit or induce an insured to lapse, forfeit, or surrender an insurance policy is prohibited by law.
+This information is not approved to distribute to prospective insureds, to prospective accounts or to use as a solicitation.
+Misrepresenting this, or any, information to solicit or induce an insured to lapse, forfeit or surrender an insurance policy is prohibited by law.
 Any use not specifically permitted herein is strictly prohibited.
 Aflac includes Aflac and/or Aflac New York and/or Continental American Insurance Companyand/or Continental American Life Insurance Company.

-EXP 6/23
+EXP 7/25